Thursday, March 23, 2023

 For the first time since this nightmare started, someone had listened and did the right thing.

-However, I knew I wasn’t out of the woods yet as Johnny was sure to appeal.
+However, I knew I wasn’t out of the woods yet as Jerry was sure to appeal.

 And sure enough here it came, the notice of appeal.